About the session

 5:50 Interest rates and higher liquidity in the market

-11:40 How do we define ESG investing
+11:40 Defining ESG investing

-45:50 What can individuals and industries do to improve financial literacy around ESG?
+45:50 What individuals and industries can do to improve financial literacy around ESG

-Excerpts from the Webinar
+Excerpts from the webinar:

-This consequently lead to different measurement of ESG factors across different Industries for ESG investing.
+This consequently lead to different measurement of ESG factors across different industries for ESG investing.

 On the far left of the spectrum is an exclusionary strategy.
 The negative exclusion approach is when investors wants to express their political, social and ethical beliefs in the way they invest.